DataDog/hiring-engineers/answers.md

 ## Collecting APM Data with Datadog

-Datadog has a strong set of features and product for state-of-the-art [APM](https://www.datadoghq.com/product/apm/) (Application Performance Monitoring) .
+Datadog has a strong set of features and product for state-of-the-art [APM](https://www.datadoghq.com/product/apm/) (Application Performance Monitoring).
 Seamless application navigation with [Service Maps](https://www.datadoghq.com/blog/service-map/), [App analytics](https://www.datadoghq.com/blog/apm-watchdog-service-map-trace-search/) and Auto-instrumentation for distributed tracing are just some of many features Datadog offers in the APM space.

 ### Setting up a Dashboard collecting APM metrics

-Let us set up an examplary application that reports metrics to a APM Dashboard.
-We will be using a [Flask app](https://www.datadoghq.com/blog/monitoring-flask-apps-with-datadog/) with Datadog's APM solution
+Let us set up an examplary application that reports metrics to an APM Dashboard.
+We will be using a [Flask app](https://www.datadoghq.com/blog/monitoring-flask-apps-with-datadog/) with Datadog's APM solution.

 Datadog maintains a step-by-step guide on [Getting started with Tracing](https://docs.datadoghq.com/getting_started/tracing/) that we will follow along to get the APM Dashboard up and running.
 First verify that your APM Agent is running by printing the Datadog Agent status report: